Europe 1450-1750:

 large print that let to only a dozen

-(more or less) sentences per page
+(more or less) sentences on shorter pages

 Written in Latin and

-most commonly translates
+the title most commonly translates

-to The Hammer of Witches
+to Hammer of the Witches

 Includes complex drawings of

-examples of witchcraft
+examples of witchcraft.
+Photos express

 How does the author